 We don't have a specific finishing time in the evening.
-I believe that some of the best images happen during all the dancing after the first dance (when everyone is nice and relaxed).
-So I make a judgment based on the moments happening around me and decide the best time to leave.
+Some of the best images happen during all the dancing after the first dance (when everyone is nice and relaxed).
+So we make a judgment based on what's happening and decide the best time to leave.

-Please let me know in advance if you're planning sparklers or fireworks.
+Please let us know in advance if you're planning sparklers or fireworks.
 It may take some time to organise your guests in a safe way.
 If you would like all of your guests to take part in sparklers, you will need to ensure that you have lots of lighters or matches in order to light all the sparklers at the same time safely, and that you have signed and returned our disclaimer form before the wedding.

-The next few days after the wedding I will send you both a preview album.
-This is such a lovely thing to receive so close to the hype of the day as it means you can announce your marriage on socials and also keep you excited for the rest of the images.
+In the few days after the wedding, I will send you a preview album.
+This is a lovely thing to receive so close to the hype of the day as it means you can announce your marriage on socials and also keep you excited for the rest of the images.
 I always include some gorgeous portrait shots in the preview incase couples decide they want to use a professional image on thank you cards.

 Top Tip: Credit where credits due

-If you love the images you've received and want to share them with friends on your social media account, we always politely ask that you give us a little shout out on the first time you post anything.
+If you love the images you've received and want to share them with friends on your social media account, we always politely ask that you give us a little shout out when you post anything.
 Wedding suppliers rely on word of mouth for a large portion of our business and it's always nice when our couples want to help us by spreading the word.
 So please give us a little tag or a mention and it will mean the world!

 Around 8 weeks after your wedding, you will receive your slideshow/wedding film.
-This is such an exciting time for most couples as its the first time they get to see a large portion of their images set to music.
 The timings of this may be shorter if you're getting married out of wedding season, however we don't like to rush the editing process.
 We always take time and lots of care in making sure all the images/film we produce and send back to you are stunning representations of your day!
-We always aim to keep our couples up to date with the editing process, so you're not left guessing how long you will be waiting.
-During the busy summer months, it may take us slightly longer to complete a wedding, however, if this should happen we will always let you know in advance; and we promise it will be worth the wait!
+We also aim to keep our couples up to date with the editing process, so you're not left guessing how long you will be waiting.
+During the busy summer months, it may take us slightly longer to complete a wedding.
+However, if this should happen we will always let you know in advance; and we promise it will be worth the wait!